intergalacticspacehighway/react-native-popper/README.md

 ## <a name="mode"/>Mode
 - Mode prop accepts `single` and `multiple` values.
 Defaults to `single`.
 - When set to `single`, it uses RN's built-in Modal which shifts accessibility focus to the first element when opened.
-- RN's built in modal doesn't support multiple popups at once.
-It does but they need to be nested.
-If you need multiple popup support without nesting use mode="multiple" instead.
+- RN's built in modal doesn't support multiple popups at once unless they are nested.
+If you need multiple popup support without nesting use mode="multiple".
 - To use mode="multiple", wrap the entire app with OverlayProvider which enables custom Portal like functionality.
 - I am still figuring out if we can make this simple.

-## Tradeoffs
+## Limitations

-- I am still figuring out how to support fully configurable entry/exit animation configs.
+- Currently we have built in fade animation support.
+I am still figuring out how we can extract the layout info and use it to provide custom animation config externally.
+This can be useful when you want to animate depending upon popover content dimensions.
-- However, I'll be adding some common animation examples which one can copy paste and tweak as needed.

 ## Known issues